-I’ve been bean to post this blog entry for some time – but better late than never.
+I’ve been meaning to post this blog entry for some time – but better late than never.
 In late February, as the kids were getting ready to leave for school in the morning, they mentioned to me that the TV in our Sunroom was not working and it had a blinking red light.
 I went downstairs sure enough my 42″ Philips Plasma TV (Model: 42PF9631D/37) would not turn on.
 After the jump I’ll explain how I fixed the problem for under $30.

 First of all let me start by giving a little background on the TV.
 It was a extremely nice house warming gift from my parents when I bought my house just over two years ago.
 This was my first flat screen and I was so very excited.
 So much so that at the time it was delivered at 7:30 am, I rushed over from my old house, where I was still living, to meet the delivery guys at the new house — I was still in sweats.
 I even had that box cracked opened before the delivery guys had left the driveway.